bksultan/bksultan/README.md

 - 🔍 Passionate about **test automation, performance optimization, and CI/CD pipelines**.
 - 💻 Skilled in Java, Groovy, and Bash scripting, plus frameworks like **Selenium, Katalon Studio, Playwright, and JMeter**.
 - 🛠️ Building robust automation frameworks and collaborating on advanced projects like **Azure AI Custom Vision**.
-- 🌐 Constantly exploring Full-Stack Development to broaden my expertise.
+- 🌐 Constantly expanding my expertise into Full-Stack Development.

 ---